metrorailings/OwlBlog/content/posts/week-17-insights.md

 Jeffery Simmons, Denico Autry, and Bud Dupree have flashed on multiple occasions for the 49ers.

 On San Francisco's end, Nick Bosa has been throwing his weight around on a few plays.

+Tennessee's increased blitzing in the second half has been paying off.

+San Francisco has some wickedly creative plays.